-1980 Peter Pan grows up today —and gets married.
+1980 Peter Pan grows up—and gets married.
 The Tony nominated star of Broadway's then-current revival, Sandy Duncan, takes just enough time off from Neverland to marry A Chorus Line dancer Don Correia.

-1998 Boxer-turned-TV star Tony Danza, known for his work on "Taxi" and "Who's The Boss," takes over the lead role of Eddie in the Broadway revival of Arthur Miller's A View From the Bridge.
+1998 Boxer-turned-TV star Tony Danza, known for his work on Taxi and Who's The Boss, takes over the lead role of Eddie in the Broadway revival of Arthur Miller's A View From the Bridge.
 He succeeds Tony-winning Best Actor Anthony LaPaglia in the Tony-winning Best Revival of a Play about a man afraid of losing his niece and the security of his own sexuality.

 1998 At 8:30 this morning a construction elevator falls from a high floor of the Conde Nest building on Broadway between 42nd and 43rd street, causing the scaffolding on the outside of the half-erected building to plummet to the ground.
 Damage caused by the accident forces nearby Broadway productions Cabaret and Side Man to cancel tonight's performances.
-Side Man is able to resume performances July 28, but Cabaret will not be as lucky.
+Side Man is able to resume performances July 28, but Cabaret is not be as lucky.
 Its home at the time, the Kit Kat Klub, proves to be inaccessible for nearly a month following the accident.
 By the time Cabaret resumes performances August 20, new leading ladies Jennifer Jason Leigh and Blair Brown are in the cast, with original stars Natasha Richardson and Mary Louise Wilson having missed their planned final performances.
-Come November, Cabaret will move out of the Kit Kat Klub into a larger venue twelve blocks away called Studio 54.
+Come November, Cabaret moves out of the Kit Kat Klub into a larger venue twelve blocks away called Studio 54.

-2008 Gladys Nederlander, a theatre producer and member of the powerful theatrical family that owns and operates theatres across the United States, died in New York City.
+2008 Gladys Nederlander, a theatre producer and member of the powerful theatrical family that owns and operates theatres across the United States, dies in New York City.
 The cause was heart failure.
 She was 83.

 2011 The question of why mortals cling so passionately to life hangs in the air of the Maury Yeston-Thomas Meehan musical, Death Takes a Holiday, opening in a world-premiere Off-Broadway engagement at the Roundabout Theatre Company's Laura Pels Theatre.
 Understudy Kevin Earley plays the title role on opening night, when British star Julian Ovenden becomes ill with laryngitis.
-Ovenden will attempt to return to the role on Aug.
-2, but after being unable to get past the opening moments of the show, announces his permanent withdrawal from the production the following day.
+Ovenden attempts to return to the role on August 2, but after being unable to get past the opening moments of the show, announces his permanent withdrawal from the production the following day.

 2012 Cate Blanchett and Richard Roxburgh lead the Sydney Theatre Company production of Anton Chekhov's Uncle Vanya, opening at New York City Center for a ten-performance run as part of the Lincoln Center Festival.
 Directed by Tamás Ascher, the production stars Blanchett as Yelena with Roxburgh in the title role.